how to avoid burnout

 Speaking of grounding, the tips Kelly shares for staying balanced and calm will teach you how to ground yourself.

-kelly ripa’s guide to staying grounded
+kelly ripa’s guide to staying grounded and avoiding burnout

 “I think it’s a common misperception that people with big, boisterous personalities on TV are just like that all day long,” Kelly told me.
 “Nobody can sustain that.
 It’s not sustainable!
 I always go within after I’m done with whatever the day holds.”